Google takes down maps targeting hundreds of Thais accused of opposing king

 Thai royalist activist Songklod “Pukem” Chuenchoopol told Reuters he and a team of 80 volunteers had created the maps and planned to report everyone named on them to police on accusations of insulting the monarchy.

-A spokesperson for Alphabet’s Google said by email that the company had removed the maps, adding that it had “clear policies about what’s acceptable for user-generated My Maps content”.
+A spokesperson for Alphabet’s Google said by email “the issue is now fixed”, and noted: “We have clear policies about what’s acceptable for user generated My Maps content.
+We remove user generated maps that violate our policies.”

 A version of one of the maps seen by Reuters included the names and addresses of nearly 500 people, many of them students, together with their photos in university or high school uniforms.
 It had received over 350,000 views.